sumwale/ybox/README.md

 ## Development

-Scripts to setup a conda environment for a consistency have been provided in the 'conda' directory which creates an environment in 'conda/.conda' directory of the checkout.
+Scripts to setup a conda environment for a consistent development and build have been provided in the 'conda' directory which creates an environment in 'conda/.conda' directory of the checkout.
 To set it up run:

 ```sh
 conda/setup-conda.sh